renovatebot/renovate/docs/usage/configuration-options.md

 ## ignoreScripts

-Applicable for npm and composer only for now.
+Applicable for npm and Composer only for now.
 Set this to `true` if running scripts causes problems.

 ## ignoreUnstable